OldGinko/Qiskit-CKS-Algorithm/README.md

 <ins>What it doesn't (yet):</ins><br />
 The calculated eigenvalues for 3x3 or bigger matrices are bugged and returns undesired values. <br />
 Add imaginary numbers as input<br />
-Show eigenvalue in GUI for 2 x 2 matrices
+Show eigenvalue in GUI for 2 x 2 matrices<br />
 As of now the GUI as to be termianted with the task manager.
 Add exit button in the future.